Astrak/harpbox/README.md

 From this repo:

 -   Elevating vertices on a plane results in an overall diagonal pattern following the triangles orientation of the mesh.
--   The algorithm reading the height fails to read or assign the last row of vertices and the south edge of the terrain tiles falls below the surface.
 -   The terrain meshes' boundaries don't fit with their neighbours.

 Compliance problems with harp.gl: